Publications

 Household finance, Subjective expectation, Asset pricing, [+ bibtex]

-We survey 2,548 representative U.S. respondents to estimate subjective risk-return trade-offs in savings, government bonds, stocks, real estate, gold, and cryptocurrencies.
-We document a robust negative relationship between perceptions of risk and return among risky assets, which is universal even for financially literate respondents.
-Strong asset-specific preferences, reflected in a large deviation of return perception from the average, lead to a significant negative risk-return trade-off.
+Abstract We survey 2,548 representative U.S. respondents to estimate subjective risk-return trade-offs across savings, government bonds, stocks, real estate, gold, and cryptocurrencies.
+We document robust negative relationships between perceptions of risk and return among risky assets, which are observed even among financially literate respondents.
+Strong asset-specific sentiments, reflected in large deviations of return perceptions from average perceptions, drive these significant negative risk-return trade-offs.
 Both strong optimism and pessimism contribute to negative risk-return trade-offs with similar magnitudes.
-Negative risk-return trade-offs translate into under-diversified portfolios, as investors avoid assets that are perceived to generate a low return and high risk.
+These negative risk-return trade-offs translate into under-diversified portfolios, as investors avoid assets they perceive to generate low returns and high risk.

 Presentation: The 18th NYCU International Finance Conference (2024, scheduled), Indian School of Business (2024), NTU (2024), FMA Asia/Pacific (2024), Labor and Finance Conference (2023), UNSW (2023), UYSD (2023), UTS (2023), SIPP Virtual Conference (2023), EFA (2020), NFA (2020), MFA (2020), SFA (2020), SWFA (2020), University of Toronto (2020), CUHK (2020)